Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/docs/README.md

-# Documentation for OpenAPI definition
+# Documentation for Cumulocity Service Request API

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints